SumoLogic/sumologic-kubernetes-collection/deploy/helm/README.md

 ```
 NOTE: You'll need to set `-d` and `-y` to false so the script does not download the YAML file or deploy the resources into your cluster yet.
 Details on the parameters are explained [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/tree/master/deploy#automatic-source-creation-and-setup-script).

-_This step will not be needed after we move the collection setup into a helm hook.
+_Soon this step will not be needed after we move the collection setup into a helm hook.
 Stay tuned._

 ## Installing the Chart